RexJaeschke/user-documentation/guides/hack/08-shapes/02-functions.md

 38
 ```

 This function searches a given shape for a given field.
 If the field exists, its value is returned; otherwise, a default value is returned.
-For a field of type T, the function returns a value of type ?T. A default value can be provided; however, if that argument is omitted, the value `null` is used.
+For a field of type *T*, the function returns a value of type `?`*T*.
+A default value can be provided; however, if that argument is omitted, the value `null` is used.

 **[[Rex: example goes here]]**